 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Assists Access and Outreach to achieve its distance learning objectives by maintaining the operational conditions of various media delivery systems, including ITV Bearnet, satellite downlink, the Campus Television Network (CTN), educational access channel with the Springfield cable system, telecourse production and post-production systems and other related, media-based production equipment (video codecs, audio conferencing equipment, ISDN network modules, other telcom equipment such as CSUs and DSUs, television sets, video cameras, VHS and S-VHS videotape recorders, wired and wireless microphones, audio and video mixers, distribution amplifiers and control equipment, satellite reception equipment, frequency agile modulators, computer/server control systems, and associated equipment).
+1. Assists in ensuring the University achieves its distance learning objectives by maintaining the operational conditions of various media delivery systems, including ZOOM, Mediasite, ITV, and classroom and media-based equipment (Crestron controls, PCs, video codecs, audio conferencing equipment, ISDN network modules, other telcom equipment such as CSUs and DSUs, video displays, video cameras, wired and wireless microphones, audio and video mixers, distribution amplifiers and control equipment, computer/server control systems, and associated equipment).

 3. Ensures that new equipment is ready for use by receiving, inventorying, testing, connecting, and installing new equipment.

 4. Facilitates the use of distance learning systems by providing training to faculty and staff and assisting in the creation of print and web-based materials with text and graphics to supplement presentation.

 5. Helps to assure the maximum utilization and support for distance learning by working